Wide Reads

 3. 3

-Where have you seen someone refuse to believe negative information about a person they're devoted to, even when the evidence is strong?
+When have you seen someone refuse to believe negative information about a person they care deeply about?

 application • medium